CertiK LogoCertiK Logo

 Major

-Temporary freezing of funds for any amount of time
+Issues leading to temporary freezing of funds for a limited amount of time.

 Medium